cirosantilli/networking-cheat/ssh.md

     <key>
     -----END RSA PRIVATE KEY-----

 The actual data format a bit more involved.
 Discussion [here](http://stackoverflow.com/questions/12749858/rsa-public-key-format).
-Basically the data is Base64 encoded, and it also contains some necessary algorithm metadata.
+Basically the data is Base 64 encoded, and it also contains some necessary algorithm metadata.

 Often used to determine if a key is present or not is the key's fingerprint, which are just hashes of the keys.